Summary

-But you might walk away with a plated trinket or low-grade alloy.
+You think you’re buying sterling silver in Jaipur.
+You pay the price.
+But sometimes, you might walk away with plated trinkets or low-grade alloys.

 Here’s how to check silver purity before you buy.